virt-manager/virt-manager/man/virt-xml.rst

 ``--start``
-    Start the VM after performing the requeseted changes.
+    Start the VM after performing the requested changes.
 If combined with --no-define, this will create transient VM boot with the requested changes.

 ``--print-diff``